Quality at Heart

 JobControl.Net automatically keeps track of the due date specified for the completion of each individual complaint.
 The central action and escalation management monitors the status of every complaint and reports back when an action is completed.
 If desired, it is also possible to specify that the persons responsible be notified via e-mail automatically of immanent and past due dates.
 It is even possible to specify that in certain, highly critical cases, the superior should be notified via e-mail if mails sent to a subordinate remain unanswered.

 The standard form module Form.Net ensures that the reports created in the complaint management system precisely correspond to the prerequisites of Berlin Heart and its customers.
 This form generator allows free formatting of any number of report templates.
 If the default, standard-compliant forms included do not suffice, they can, of course, be altered to meet individual requirements.
 It is also possible to devise completely new reports, access all relevant database fields directly in the form, and even include photographs or drawings.
 Form.Net makes manually creating or supplementing complaint reports a thing of the past.

-In the two years since the introduction of the CAQ system, Berlin Heart’s quality manager Alexander Blueschke has been able to convince himself first hand of the performance and reliability that the software has to offer.
+In the two years since the introduction of the CAQ system, Berlin Heart’s IT Director Alexander Blueschke has been able to convince himself first hand of the performance and reliability that the software has to offer.
 He therefore feels well-equipped for the full-scale launch of Berlin Heart’s products in the US-American market, and is looking forward to the further expansion of the CAQ system in light of the increase in production output that is expected.